 Luckily, there is an answer to help bridge this consumer and financial business gap: marketing automation.
 This technology tool has the ability to simplify and effectively incorporate layered channels of digital marketing to help financial institutions guide their customers on a personalized path toward brighter financial futures.
 No matter the industry, businesses attract and keep customers because of an established and nurtured trust.
 There is an emotional component to the buying process that provides a push in either direction for the customer.
 It circles around the question, “Can I trust you?”

-And the truth is, people do not instinctively trust banks, credit unions, and other financial institutions.
-Money is frequently a sensitive and stressful subject that transcends to many aspects of people’s lives, which can take a toll on their emotional, mental, and physical health, as well as family, friend, and romantic relationships.
+And the truth is that people do not instinctively trust banks, credit unions, and other financial institutions.
+Money is frequently a sensitive and stressful subject that transcends many aspects of people’s lives, which can take a toll on their emotional, mental, and physical health, as well as family, friends, and romantic relationships.
 It is not a trust to easily win over, and it involves understanding your customers and their individual needs to create promising leads.

 Customers are no longer just looking for another loan or credit card–now they seek something more, including an institution they can trust to help them on the path to a bigger and better future.
 Yes, they are looking for financial assistance (obviously, the product that’s provided), though what’s more, they are looking for trusted guidance and hope to move away from the financial stress and onto a healthier, happier lifestyle.

-This is your opportunity as a financial marketer to build that trust with a personalized and value-packed approach, by taking advantage of marketing automation to stand out among the competition (69% of which do not use marketing automation, by the way, according to the State of Digital Growth Report).
+This is your opportunity as a financial marketer to build that trust with a personalized and value-packed approach, by taking advantage of marketing automation to stand out among the competition.

 Understand and embrace the new era of the customer journey